anthonydiiorio/VE2HEW/content/posts/time-sync/index.md

 ```
 # Debian/Ubuntu:
-sudo apt install chrony
+apt install chrony

 # Arch
 pacman -S chrony

-# RHEL/Fedora/CentOS
+# Rocky/Alma/Fedora
-yum install chrony
+dnf install chrony
 ```

 #### Configuration

 You can customize the config file to add your own list of servers.

-I suggest using the [NTP Pool](https://www.ntppool.org/en/) or [Cloudflare Time](https://www.cloudflare.com/time/).
+I suggest using the [NTP Pool](https://www.ntppool.org/en/).

 You can find many quality public time servers from this list:
 [Github: